argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 !!! info "About workspaces"
     Workspaces in Argilla group datasets and user access rights.
 The `workspace` parameter is optional in this case.
 If you don't specify it, the dataset will be created in the default workspace `argilla`.

-    By default, this workspace will be visible to users joining with the Sign in with Hugging Face button.
-You can create other workspaces and decide to grant access to users either with the SDK or the OAuth configuration.
+    By default, **this workspace will be visible to users joining with the Sign in with Hugging Face button**.
+You can create other workspaces and decide to grant access to users either with the SDK or the [changing the OAuth configuration](getting_started/how-to-configure-argilla-on-huggingface.md).

 ```python
 dataset = rg.Dataset(